Fedma123/eth-royalty/README.md

 	> eth.getBalance(Royalty.address)
 	0

-Bacco, initially starts with a balance of 10 ether
+Bacco, initially starts with a balance of 10 ether.

 	> eth.getBalance(Bacco)
 	10000000000000000000